cetz-package/cetz/src/draw/projection.typ

 // - projection-matrix (matrix): Projection matrix
 // - reset-transform (bool): Ignore the current transformation matrix
 // - sorted (bool): Sort drawables by maximum distance (front to back)
-// - cull-face (none,string): Enable back-face culling if set to `"cw"` for clockwise
+// - cull-face (none,str): Enable back-face culling if set to `"cw"` for clockwise
 //   or `"ccw"` for counter-clockwise.
 Polygons of the specified order will not get drawn.
 #let _projection(body, view-matrix, projection-matrix, reset-transform: true, sorted: true, cull-face: "cw") = {
   (ctx => {